MicrosoftDocs/win32/desktop-src/winmsg/wm-userchanged.md

-﻿---
+---
-Description: 'Sent to all windows after the user has logged on or off.
+Description: Sent to all windows after the user has logged on or off.
 When the user logs on or off, the system updates the user-specific settings.
-The system sends this message immediately after updating the settings.'
+The system sends this message immediately after updating the settings.
-title: 'WM\_USERCHANGED message'
+title: WM\_USERCHANGED message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_USERCHANGED message